Vietnam Militia and Self-Defence Force: Maritime militia

 A maritime militia ship of Đà Nẵng flottila.

 The Government of Vietnam legally defined maritime militia for the first time in 2009, marking the formal establishment of the Vietnamese maritime militia force (lực lượng dân quân biển).

-Officially designated as the standing maritime militia flotilla(s) ((các) Hải đội Dân quân thường trực) or simplier the maritime militiamen (dân quân biển, DQB), comparable to the casual Vietnamese militia units, they are organized as provincial-level flottillas (hải đội; also translated as platoons or squads) placed under the governments of Vietnamese coastal subdivisions, and are also purposed to do semi-professional defensive roles while "not being detached production businesses".
+Officially designated as the standing maritime militia flotilla(s) ((các) Hải đội Dân quân thường trực) or simply as the maritime militiamen (dân quân biển, DQB), comparable to the casual Vietnamese militia units, they are organized as provincial-level flottillas (hải đội; also translated as platoons or squads) placed under the governments of Vietnamese coastal subdivisions, and are also purposed to do semi-professional defensive roles while "not being detached production businesses".

 The General Staff of the Vietnam People's Army has projected to establish maritime militia squads operating steel-hull boats in 14 of its coastal provinces and municipalities, with the first one officially launched in the Bà Rịa–Vũng Tàu province in April 2021.

 Tasks

 Even though not formally mentioned by Vietnamese officials, it is widely recognized that the Vietnamese maritime militia is established to deal with China's grey-zone tactics, directly countering the Chinese Maritime Militia and is designed defensive in nature.
-It was once accused as "black holes" and "potential risks" by Beijing-backed narratives in the South China Sea disputes, however, such claims were formally refuted by the Vietnamese officials while it was also being challenged by scholars.
+It was once accused as "black holes" and "potential risks" by Beijing-backed narratives in the South China Sea disputes.

+However, such claims were formally refuted by the Vietnamese officials while it was also being challenged by scholars.